DON'T MISS OUT

 What is a business budget?

-A business budget is a summary of a company's revenue, expenses, and profit for a specific period, usually monthly, quarterly, or yearly.
+A business budget is a summary of a company's revenue, expenses, and profit over a specific period, usually monthly, quarterly, or yearly.
 An effective business budget designates a specific use for each dollar earned, such as paying bills, investing in growth opportunities, covering daily operational costs, and providing salaries for employees and the owner.

 Business budget templates definition